mnr/writing-wip/kwak-anthology.md

 // -----

-Abundancy was Araci’s only connection to Lopez and Williams.
-He spent the better part of an hour trying to make contact; Layers of handlers shielded Abundancy.
-It wasn’t until he challenged one of the AIs with a non-specific police action that he made any progress.
-Legally, he couldn’t do anything, but he must have used the right combination of keywords to trigger the AI to summon a live person.
+His next call was to Abundancy.
+He spent the better part of an hour trying to make contact.
+It wasn’t until he challenged one of the AI call handlers with a non-specific police action that he made any progress.
+Legally, he couldn’t do anything, but he used the right combination of keywords to trigger the AI to summon a live person.
 A screen puppet appeared, their face obscured with a synthesized privacy mask.

 “Detective Araci, we’re not stupid.
 Please don’t threaten us with legal action you can’t follow up on,” said whoever was behind the mask.
 “However, since you’re investigating what happened to Dakota, I want to make sure you’re aware of all the facts.”

 “I recently spoke to the Hestia manufacturers,” said Araci.
 “They mentioned your organization.”

 “I’m sure they did.
 They are using Dakota as an example of why food needs to be patented.
 They built their oven to work with their food trays - and *only* their food trays.
 They control the seed, they control the harvest, they control the preparation.
-It’s proprietary from field to consumer, locking out anyone who wants to do it themselves.”
+It’s proprietary from field to consumer, locking out anyone who wants to do it themselves.
+That's wrong and Abundancy is working to prevent it.”

-“That’s interesting, but I’m only concerned about Dakota and Robin.
-Were they working on something related to Abundancy?”
+“That’s interesting, but I’m only concerned about Dakota.
+Was she working on something related to Abundancy?”

 “Dakota may have been reverse-engineering the oven and food API.
 But that’s Hestia intellectual property and I can’t condone illegal behavior.
 I can suggest you look at the financial impact if Hestia were to lose control of their food system.
 It might be worth killing someone.
 Not that corporations have ever done anything evil.”